-Ph.D. – University of Chicago, 2008
+Ph.D.
+(SALC)– University of Chicago, 2008

-B.A. – Miami University, Ohio 1997
+B.A.
+(History)– Miami University, Ohio 1997

 Manan Ahmed, Associate Professor, is a historian of South Asia and the littoral western Indian Ocean world from 1000-1800 CE.
 His areas of specialization include intellectual history in South and Southeast Asia; critical philosophy of history, colonial and anti-colonial thought.
 He is interested in how modern and pre-modern historical narratives create understandings of places, communities, and intellectual genealogies for their readers.
 His full CV is available here.

 Manan Ahmed teaches “History of South Asia I” — a survey from medieval to the early modern period — in the Fall semester.
 His other regular courses are “Worlds of Mughal India,” “Borderlands: Towards the Spatial History of Empire,” “Walking & Colonialsm.”
 He incorporates a Digital History Lab with most of his courses.
 The syllabi for the various courses are available here.

 His articles and book chapters (and reviews) can be accessed via Columbia Academic Commons.